 You never thought you’d have to deal with a suicidal boyfriend, but here you are going through it and you have no earthly idea how to handle it.
+Maybe you remember feeling suicidal but not wanting to die.
 Honey, you are not alone, but you must think quickly and act wisely.

 Have you ever thought about committing suicide before?
 Think about what you would want to hear.
 What would have stopped you?
 Perhaps, you should consider those things to say.